tanderson11/householdheterogeneity/README.md

 - `MassForwardSimulation.ipynb`: a notebook used for simulating infections over a large region in parameter space.

 ### Figures

+For a hint about what each notebook can accomplish, see the following table, which shows which notebook was used to create which figure in the [published paper](https://www.sciencedirect.com/science/article/pii/S1755436523000464#sec4) that accompanies that python package.

 | Figure  | Created by |
 | ------------- | ------------- |